nlgranger/SeqTools/docs/index.rst

 Welcome to LazyProc
 ===================

-Lazy evaluation is a form of delayed execution of a function where the actual computation is performed only when the result is actually needed.
+Lazy evaluation is a form of delayed function execution where the actual computation is only performed when the result is explicitely used.

-LazyProc is a library for lazy mapping of functions over sequencial data.
+LazyProc provides simple tools to facilitate lazy mapping of functions over sequential data such as lists, arrays, iterators ...

 Example: